MsMc24/G1-finalproject/README.md

 5. T calls on a student per word: *Can you tell me 1 word you didn’t know and it’s meaning?* 🙋🏻🙋🏻🙋🏻 (5 minutes)
 6. Ss check for understanding of target vocabulary with a synonym activity.
 (5 minutes)

-During reading: (20 minutes)
+During reading: (25 minutes)

-7. T has Ss listen to the story using TTS.👂🏼👂🏼👂🏼 (2 minutes)
+7. T has Ss listen to the story using TTS.👂🏼👂🏼👂🏼 (3 minutes)
 8. *Listening for the main idea:* Ss identify the main idea of the story -- What is Maria's dream?
 (3 minutes)
-9. *Listen for details:* Ss listen again.
-T has Ss take a comprehension quiz.📝📝📝 (7 minutes)
+9. *Listen for details:* T reads the comprehension questions first then Ss listen again.
+T has Ss take a comprehension quiz.📝📝📝 (10 minutes)
-10. *Listen & Recall*: Ss are given sentences that match events from the story and try to put them in the correct order with a partner. (jigsaw sentence rearrangement app) (7 minutes)
+10. *Listen & Recall*: Ss are given sentences that match events from the story and try to put them in the correct order with a partner. (jigsaw sentence rearrangement app) (8 minutes)

 Post-reading: (35 minutes)